alpernebbi/depthcharge-tools/depthchargectl.rst

 --------------------------------

 0
-    Image built and stored successfully, or a cached valid image exists.
+    Image built and stored successfully.

 1
     An error occurred before or during building the image.